anton-tchekov/unholy-c/README.md

 # Unholy C Language Documentation

+* [ It's a reference to the programming language Holy C of Temple OS ] *

 ## Variables

 Local variables can be only be declared at the beginning of a function with the `var` keyword.
 Every local variable is 32-bit in size.
 Variables can not be initialized during declaration.